developmentseed/project-seed/README.md

 - `npm run lint` - will run linter and warn of any errors.

-Travis will run the linter but will not fail a build if errros exist, it will just be present in the logs (we all look at Travis logs, right?).

 There are linting plugins for popular editors listed in the semistandard repo.